MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

    ![Image of EventStream canvas](./Images/real-time-analytics-canvas.png)

-2. Enter the values for your Sample Data as shown in the following table and then select **Add and Configure**.
+2. Enter the values for your Sample Data as shown in the following table and then select **Add**.

    | Field       | Recommended Value |
    | ----------- | ----------------- |